 The ultimate goal of the knowledge discovery and the data mining process is to find the patterns that are hidden among the huge sets of data and interpret them to useful knowledge and information.
 As described in the process diagram above, data mining is a central part of the knowledge discovery process.
 Let’s answer the question “what is data mining?” by examining several data mining definitions.

 What is Data Mining – Data Mining Definitions

 The data mining definition appears on the first papers on commercial data mining is defined as:

 The process of extracting previously unknown, comprehensible and actionable information from large databases and using it to make crucial business decisions – Simoudis 1996.

-This data mining definition has business flavor and for business environments.
+This data mining definition has a business flavor and for business environments.
 However, data mining is a process that can be applied to any type of data ranging from weather forecasting, electric load prediction, product design, etc.

 Data mining also can be defined as the computer-aid process that digs and analyzes enormous sets of data and then extracting the knowledge or information out of it.
-By its simplest definition, data mining automates the detections of relevant patterns in database.
+By its simplest definition, data mining automates the detections of relevant patterns in the database.